You learn to love differently when you have tasted love just to lose it in the end.

-You never listen to people’s words – you listen to their actions.
-Promises mean nothing to you, neither do intentions.
-You learned at a very young age that it’s not the thought that counts.
-The “I Iove yous” and “I miss yous” and the “for better or for worse” don’t mean a thing unless they’re executed through actions: The being there.
+You learned at a very tender age about the significance of actions rather than meaningless words.
+The “I Iove you” and “I miss yous” and the “for better or for worse” don’t mean a thing unless they are executed through actions.
+The being there.
 The showing up for someone.
-You don’t care about the, “but baby deep down you know that I love you..”
-No. People actually have to show you they care to win your heart.